RobertFehrmann/concurrency_framework/README.md

     CREATE DATABASE
     EXECUTE TASK
     ```
 1. Create a warehouse.
 The concurrency level is reduced to 2 to ensure that the individual cluster isn't overloaded before Snowflake scales out.
 The Warehouse_size is set to XSMALL.
-Your specific use-case may require a bigger size and or more clusters, and or a different MAX_CONCURRENCY_LEVEL.
-Adjust the parameters accordingly.
+Your specific use-case may require a bigger warehouse size and or more clusters.
+Modifying MAX_CONCURRENCY_LEVEL may also be beneficial.
+As a rule of thumb, start small and test different parameters for your workload.
-Note: While the framework processes one(1) request, it sets MIN_CLUSTER_COUNT to the number of requested partitions.
-Doing so ensures that there is one cluster available for each partition.
     ```
     create warehouse concurrency_demo with
        WAREHOUSE_SIZE = XSMALL